mehukatti/mock_web_app/README.md

 ## Purpose
 This web app was intended for learning and personal CV building purposes.

-Target was to learn how to create web apps amd demonstrate test automation.
+Target was to learn how to create web apps and demonstrate test automation.
+* Test automation suite can be found from the main branch of repository https://github.com/mehukatti/Test_automation-Eshop-mock

 ## Properties
 * No backend, only front